peteroupc/html3dutil/doc/H3DU.Curve.md

 where x(u) returns an X coordinate, y(u) a Y coordinate, and z(u) returns a Z coordinate.

-Specialized curves should subclass this class and implement the <code>evaluate</code> method and, optionally, the other methods mentioned in the "curve" parameter below.
+Classes or JavaScript objects defining parametric curves should implement the <code>evaluate</code> method and, optionally, the other methods mentioned in the "curve" parameter below.

 #### Parameters